 Enquire About This Tour Code TCP Panama Panorama

-Duration: 7 Days Route: San José to Panama City Style: Adventure Tours Price: US$599.00
+Duration: 7 Days Route: San Jose to Panama City Style: Worldwide Adventures Price from: US$829.00

 This tour is a short but exciting trip from Costa Rica to Panama, taking in the highlights of the Caribbean coast and Chiriqui highlands culminating in Panama City.
 The islands of the Bocas del Toro archipelago are wonderful for water sports, with optional activities like diving and snorkelling.
 At the charming mountain village of Boquete on the eastern slopes of the Volcan Barú you can relax and enjoy the serenity or enjoy world class adventure activities nearby.

 Day 1 to 1 - Arrive San José

 The capital city of Costa Rica, San José, is nestled in a fertile valley among coffee and sugar-cane farms.
 There is not much left of the colonial era architecture, due to the damage done by earthquakes, but it is certainly worth seeing the National Theatre, built in 1897.
 Maybe you'll be lucky enough to catch a performance whilst you're here.
 The Gold, Jade and National Museums are also particularly recommended for a visit

 There are plenty of interesting optional day trips that can be undertaken within a close vicinity of San José such as visits to the Poás or Irazú volcano, white water rafting, the Turu BaRi Topical Park or the Rain Forest Aerial Tram.

 Optional Excursions: Jade Museum – US$15 • Museum National – US$4 • Theatro National – US$5

 Day 2 to 3 - Bocas del Toro